 Hello!
 Welcome, you've landed here in my page!
 Unfortunately my goods are currently in the works.
 I am passionate about stories and the emotions they yield.
 I one day wish to wield such power.
 Yet I am still as only as young as an infant in this whole new world of writing.

 I see you're still here!
 Interested in what I have to say?

 Gosh, I'm feel happy to be here on this website.
 I am indebted to you for taking your time to read this page.

 Again, I deeply apologize.
 I don't have much to offer at the moment.
 However!
-If you remember me in the future, please, please visit me again.
+If you remember me in the future, please, please visit me again in the far future.
 Maybe then I might have something interesting for you.

 From here on is a foolish boy's ramblings, however, there are many talented people on this site.
 Far greater than I could ever stand against now.
 I want to stand with them.
 And if you're a fellow storyteller, stand your own ground, do your best.

 From someone who's found his respite In writing, I'll be writing as much as I can.

 I hope I'll be able to make both to be great fun.

 "Happy Birthday!"
 Not a single one has been said to you.
 Really, you didn't expect anything anyway, you think to yourself, as the heavy coat and suitcase drags the return home.